 Woven products add a delicateness to interior products.
 They are normally woven from natural materials such as bamboo, and palm leaves.
 The nice thing about woven natural furniture is that it develops its own patina over time.
 Basketry is a staple of many communities all over the world.
 Materials used in basketry can be dyed which makes them really versatile.
 Photo via SF Girl By Bay.

 Timber adds a feeling of warmth and tactility to interiors.
 The fact that it is used in places where tactility is important such as flooring and cabinets shows how much people value it as a material.

-Around 3,000 to 4,000 species produce timber which is suitable for products.
+Around 3,000 to 4,000 species produce timber that is suitable for products.
 I love the natural patina that timber develops over time.
-I’m a hugh fan of vintage timber that is full of marks and history.
+I’m a huge fan of vintage timber that is full of marks and history.
 Photos via Reform.

 This fabric is the most profitable fiber crop in the world.
 It is a material that brings with it a weight of history unlike no other.
 Cotton is a material that is incredibly easy to work with and manipulate.
 It holds on to warmth and allows air in to keep things cool, it can be dyed and washed well-meaning it is the perfect product for home textiles.